Will Benson Preview, Player Props: Reds vs. Mariners

-Will Benson -- with a slugging percentage of .160 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds against the Seattle Mariners, with Bryce Miller on the hill, on September 5 at 6:40 PM ET.
+Will Benson -- with an on-base percentage of .259 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Seattle Mariners, with Logan Gilbert on the hill, on September 6 at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Mariners.
+He had a one-hit performance in his most recent game (1-for-4) against the Mariners.

 Will Benson Game Info & Props vs. the Mariners